Everything You Need To Know About E-Commerce Search Bars

 While semantic understanding plays an important role in site search, businesses often find that they want to make small, manual fixes to the way results are displayed.
 That’s fine, as long as the manual search rules don’t spiral out of control.
 To prevent patchwork fixes from snowballing into major obstacles for your team, you shouldn’t have to optimize for misspellings or alternative spellings.
 Let natural language processing and machine learning do the work here.

-Why?
-As your product catalog grows and customer behaviors change, the rules you created will overlap and have contradictions.
+That’s because as your product catalog grows and customer behaviors change, the rules you created will overlap and have contradictions.
 So, if a person is throwing a holiday party and looking up decorative items related to “Hanukkah,” your search bar should be perceptive enough to not overcorrect the intended search query to off-kilter terms (like “Hannah”) or miss the mark on other spellings of the word (such as “Chanukah”).
 Synonyms shouldn’t be a roadblock for your customer, either.
 Disconnects between “sneakers” and “tennis shoes” for footwear merchandisers or “baked goods” and “pastries” for food distributors must be eliminated to avoid more confusion and a higher bounce rate.

 That’s where automation comes in.
 E-commerce search engines will keep your company operating at full speed and prevent you from overburdening one person or department with too much specialty information.
 With the right forward-thinking tool, the contextual knowledge applied to your product catalog through semantic understanding can automate tasks and lighten the burden on your team — all while improving user experiences.
 It’s a win-win.